osgi/osgi/org.osgi.test.cases.zigbee/README.md

   the activeEndpointsNumber attribute. the CT will perform a check.

 The `zcl.xml` allows to define the clusters used inside the ZigBee devices configured for issuing the tests.
-In this distribution the zcl.xml file contains only fake clusters, because for licensing issues OSGi Alliance cannot disclosure the ZCL specification details.
+In this distribution the `zcl.xml` file contains only fake clusters, because for licensing issues OSGi Alliance cannot disclosure any ZCL commands specification details.

 The tester must replace the current `zcl.xml` file content the actual cluster definitions.
-Only the cluster identifiers listed in the inputClusters and outputClusters attributes of the <simpleDescriptor> element in file zigbee-ct-template.xml have to be defined.
+Only the cluster identifiers listed in the inputClusters and outputClusters attributes of the `<simpleDescriptor>` element in file zigbee-ct-template.xml have to be defined.

-Please note that all the attributes and commands defined in the zcl.xml must be implemented.
+Please note that all the attributes and commands defined in file `zcl.xml` are meant to be actually implemented on the ZigBee devices used for the test, if they are referenced by any `simpleDescriptor` element of the `zigbee-ct-template.xml` file.

+As it happens with the other xml file a  attention has to be payed in filling the `zcl.xml` file because any discrepancy between the file content and the ZigBee devices  let the CT to fail.

+Here some constraints on the `command` xml element:

+* The `id` attribute is mandatory and represents the command identifier.

+* `manufacturerCode` is the command manufacturer code ([0, 0xffff].
+If missing the command is considered not manufacturer specific.

+* `isClusterSpecificCommand` is an optional boolean attribute that states if the command is cluster specific (`true`) or general (`false`).
+Its value defaults to "true".

+* `response_id` is a mandatory attribute that contains the identifier of the command that the cluster uses to answer to the current one.
+Please note that if the response command is the Default Response general command, the tester **must** define in the cluster (under the client side) a command with the id corresponding to the Default Response command and a `isClusterSpecificCommand` attribute set to "false".

+* The `zclFrame` (that is a raw frame) attribute.
+Contains an even size hex digits string.
+The first couple of digits represents the frame control field of the ZCL frame.
+  This attribute must contain an example of this command.
+The CT will try to create a ZCLFrame from this raw frame and send it to the real ZigBee device.
+  It is important that this raw frame is consistent with the other attributes defined for the `command` element (see above).
+If the `command` element contains also a `response_id`, the response to this raw frame will be compared with the raw frame (that is the `zclFrame` defined for that response command (only the sequence number is not taken into account in this comparison.

-# How the CT perform the tests
+# How the CT performs the tests

 The compliant tests bundle starts by loading the `zigbee-ct-template.xml` and `zcl.xml` files.
 If these files do not contain all the minimum set of information required to perform the tests the CT exit with a failure.

-This is the list of constraint that MUST be satisfied (some of them are also formalized in the schema files:
+This is the list of additional constraints that **MUST** be satisfied (some of them are also formalized in the schema files:

 * At least one <node> element have to be defined.